AdamDadeH/adamdadeh.github.io/_posts/2017-03-24-probability_notation.md

 to integration - a theory where we similarly require an means to measure the area / volume of subsets of a space.
 Despite being entangled in how they are taught, measure theory is a subject with value of its own beyond the theory of integration.
-In particular in probability theory - measure theory is the star of the show and integration is at best a useful tool.
+In particular in probability theory - measure theory is the star of the show and integration is a useful tool.

 Sample Spaces
 -----------------------------------